 Overview of jQuery Ajax Methods

-Let us first distribute the words jQuery and ajax and know the literal meaning of each of these.
-JQuery is the javascript library which is very lightweight, and it only says us write less do more.
+Let us first distribute the words jQuery and Ajax and know the literal meaning of each of these.
+JQuery is a javascript library that is very lightweight, and it only says us to write less and do more.
 But before coming to jQuery, you must know the basics of html, CSS, and javascript.
-The main task of jQuery is to make the developer task easy to render Javascript on the browser with very much ease and in very little time.
-In an easy word, we can say that jQuery turns a heavy line of javascript code into a single line of code using jQuery methods. jQuery also simplifies the complicated javascript code, dom-manipulation and ajax call.
+The main task of jQuery is to make the developer task easy to render Javascript on the browser easily and in very little time.
+In easy words, we can say that jQuery turns a heavy line of javascript code into a single line of code using jQuery methods. jQuery also simplifies the complicated javascript code, dom-manipulation, and Ajax call.

 Features of jQuery Ajax Methods